justin13601/AICancer/README.md

 ## Model Evaluation
-To determine the model performance on new data, a holdout set of 10 images was used.
+To show the model performance on new data, a demo set containing 10 images was used.
 Due to the nature of this problem, it was difficult to acquire completely new data, so we were restricted to a subset of the original images (holdout set).
 As our model performed well on these images, it is capable of generalizing to never before seen images, provided they are of the same style.

 <p align="center"><img src="/meta_images/evaluation_1.png" alt="Classification of Dataset Images"></p>
 <p align="center">